albelax/StableFluids/README.md

 * Test: This project's sole purpose is to check that every component works correctly

-* Benchmark: This small project is used to measure the speedups
+* Benchmark: This small project is used to measure the speed-ups

 ##### Common
 Common contains libraries and headers that the solvers and the applications need:
-* [glm](https://glm.g-truc.net/0.9.8/index.html) - used in the aplication
+* [glm](https://glm.g-truc.net/0.9.8/index.html) - used in the application
 * [parameters](https://github.com/albelax/StableFluids/blob/master/Common/include/parameters.h) - used to tweak the parameters of both solvers
 * [Solver](https://github.com/albelax/StableFluids/blob/master/Common/include/Solver.h) - base class for both solvers, perhaps not the best decision but made it easy to swap between the two from the application side
 * [tuple](https://github.com/albelax/StableFluids/blob/master/Common/include/tuple.h) - a simple generic container, also defines the type "real", used to swap easyly between floats and doubles